Buddy Holly: Influence

+The Beatles

 John Lennon and Paul McCartney saw Holly for the first time when he appeared on Sunday Night at the London Palladium.
 The two had recently met and begun their musical association.
 They studied Holly's records, learned his performance style and lyricism, and based their act around his persona.
-Inspired by Holly's insect-themed Crickets, they chose to name their band "The Beatles".
+Inspired by Holly's insect-themed Crickets, they chose to name their band "the Beatles".
 Lennon and McCartney later cited Holly as one of their main influences.

 Lennon's band the Quarrymen covered "That'll Be the Day" in their first recording session, in 1958.
 During breaks in the Beatles' first appearance on The Ed Sullivan Show, on February 9, 1964, Lennon asked CBS coordinator Vince Calandra about Holly's performances; Calandra said Lennon and McCartney repeatedly expressed their appreciation of Holly.
 The Beatles recorded a close cover of Holly's version of "Words of Love", which was released on their 1964 album Beatles for Sale (in the US, in June 1965 on Beatles VI).
 During the January 1969 recording sessions for their album Let It Be, the Beatles played a slow, impromptu version of "Mailman, Bring Me No More Blues" – which Holly popularized but did not write – with Lennon mimicking Holly's vocal style.
 Lennon recorded a cover version of "Peggy Sue" on his 1975 album Rock 'n' Roll.
 McCartney owns the publishing rights to Holly's song catalog.

+Bob Dylan

 On January 31, 1959, two nights before Holly's death, 17-year-old Bob Dylan attended Holly's performance in Duluth.
 Dylan referred to this in his acceptance speech when he received the Grammy Award for Album of the Year for Time Out of Mind in 1998: "... when I was sixteen or seventeen years old, I went to see Buddy Holly play at Duluth National Guard Armory and I was three feet away from him ... and he looked at me.
-And I just have some sort of feeling that he was ... with us all the time we were making this record in some kind of way".
+And I just have some sort of feeling that he was ... with us all the time we were making this record in some kind of way."

+The Rolling Stones

-Mick Jagger saw Holly performing live in Woolwich, London, during a tour of England; Jagger particularly remembered Holly's performance of "Not Fade Away" – a song that also inspired Keith Richards, who modeled his early guitar playing on the track.
+Mick Jagger saw Holly performing live in Woolwich, London, during a tour of the UK; Jagger particularly remembered Holly's performance of "Not Fade Away" – a song that also inspired Keith Richards, who modeled his early guitar playing on the track.
 The Rolling Stones had a hit version of the song in 1964.
 Richards later said, "[Holly] passed it on via the Beatles and via [the Rolling Stones] ...
-He's in everybody".
+He's in everybody."